jbaker013/Directions/README.md

 ### 8. Fine Tuning of the Batter Head
 ##### Note: Continue following the pattern in the image from Step 3 for loosening/tightening.
 - The batter head is responsible for the way the drum rings.
--- If you want your drum to be more punchy, slightly tighten all of the tension rods until it rings less.
+  - If you want your drum to be more punchy, slightly tighten all of the tension rods until it rings less.
---On the other hand, if you want a more ringy sound, loosen all of the tension rods until the sound sustains more.
+  - On the other hand, if you want a more ringy sound, loosen all of the tension rods until the sound sustains more.

 ### 9. Fine Tuning of the Resonant Head
 ##### Note: This is personal preference!
 Test it and see what you like.